Special Coverage: Obama's Statement On Nobel

 But, you know, but it's going to be an interesting thing to see how they craft these remarks.

-MONTAGNE: Well, you know, Don, just a moment ago, the president was caught -he's caught on camera laughing, actually.
+MONTAGNE: Well, you know, Don, just a moment ago, the president was caught - he's caught on camera laughing, actually.
 So he is moving away from his position contemplating his speech, seems to be beginning to head towards that podium in the Rose Garden.

-But I would say one thing very quickly: How surprised do you suppose the White House was?
+B: How surprised do you suppose the White House was?
 I mean, it seems like he got the call in the morning like anybody else.

 GONYEA: It was his wakeup call.
 I mean, what a wakeup call to receive.
 And what we hear from sources inside the White House is that he was humbled by the news.
 But they knew he had been nominated.
 I mean, a lot of people are nominated for this award.